 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which impacts virtually all aspects of an entity's revenue recognition.
 The core principle of the new standard is that revenue should be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This guidance is effective for annual reporting periods beginning after December 15, 2016.
+This guidance was amended in July 2015 and is effective for annual reporting periods beginning after December 15, 2017.
 The Company is currently evaluating the impact of the adoption on its consolidated financial statements.